Find Your Perfect School

 University of Pittsburgh

 AS Degree in Dental Hygiene

-The University of Pittsburgh offers an Associate of Science degree in Dental Hygiene program that is designed to prepare the graduate to begin a career as a Dental Hygienist.
-The program lasts two years, with a focus on health sciences, introduction to dental hygiene, dental anatomy, pharmacology, and dental hygiene services, such as teeth cleaning, oral prophylaxis, applying dental sealants, periodontal scaling, and much more.
+The University of Pittsburgh offers an Associate of Science degree in its Dental Hygiene programs that are designed to prepare graduates to begin a career as Dental Hygienists.
+The program will take two years to complete, with a focus on health sciences, introduction to oral hygiene, dental anatomy, pharmacology, and dental hygienists’ services, such as teeth cleaning, oral prophylaxis, applying dental sealants, periodontal scaling, and much more.

 If you are interested, you will need to have completed 15 hours of “shadowing” another practicing Dental Hygienist before applying to the program.
 The University of Pittsburgh also offers a Bachelor’s degree completion program in Dental Hygiene, too, if you wish to continue your education.

 - Bachelor of Science in Dental Hygiene

 Take a look at the University of Pittsburgh School of Dental Medicine’s Associate of Science degree for Dental Hygienists today!

 Western Kentucky University